Study links changing winds to warming in Pacific

 “Natural variability cannot be ruled out as an important mechanism,” he said in an email.

-During the entire period from 1900 to 2012, there has been an increase of about 1 degree Fahrenheit in ocean surface temperatures in the area from Hawaii to Alaska, and down the coast to British Columbia, Washington, Oregon and California, according to the study.
+During the entire period from 1900 to 2012, there has been an increase of about 1 degree Fahrenheit in ocean surface temperatures in the area from Hawaii to Alaska, and down the coast to British Columbia, Washington, Oregon and California, the study said.

 The wind acts to change temperature through speed and direction.
 When the wind blows faster across the water, evaporation increases, and like sweat drying on the skin, cools the water surface.
 Winds from the south drive warmer air and water to the region.
 Winds from the north drive in colder air and water.